peza8/sq-client-api/readme.md

 **To deploy new code:**

- 1. Upload a zipped file of the repo to the S3 bucket: *sensesir-code-store* | Recommend using CLI: `$ aws s3 cp local_file.zip s3://sensesir-code-store/client-api/`
+ 1. Upload a zipped file of the repo to the S3 bucket: *sensesir-code-store* | Recommend using CLI: `$ aws s3 cp local_file.zip s3://self-quants-code-store/client-api/`
- 2. Or for production: `$ aws s3 cp local_file-prod.zip s3://sensesir-code-store-prod/client-api/`
  3. In the Lambda management console, navigate to the *GDoorClientAPI* function
  4. In the *Function code* section, use the `Code entry type` dropdown to select *"Upload a file from Amazon S3"*
  5. Click Save in the top right hand corner - this will 'deploy' the new code